 c.
 "Ranitidine constricts the blood vessels near the ulcer."

 d.
 "Ranitidine covers the ulcer with a protective material."

-A young adult patient is hospitalized with massive abdominal trauma from a motor vehicle crash.
+22. A young adult patient is hospitalized with massive abdominal trauma from a motor vehicle crash.
 The patient asks the nurse about the purpose of receiving famotidine (Pepcid).
-The nurse will explain that the medication will
+What should the nurse explain about the action of the medication?

-c. lower the risk for H. pylori infection.
+c.
+"It lowers the risk for H. pylori infection."

 a.
 Irrigate the NG tube.

 b.
 Check the vital signs.